xEncerx/MangaNotes/README_EN.md

 [![ru](https://img.shields.io/badge/%D1%8F%D0%B7%D1%8B%D0%BA-%D0%A0%D1%83%D1%81%D1%81%D0%BA%D0%B8%D0%B9%20%F0%9F%87%B7%F0%9F%87%BA-white)](README.md)
 [![en](https://img.shields.io/badge/lang-English%20%F0%9F%87%AC%F0%9F%87%A7-white)](./README_EN.md)

+---

+🚨 **Notice!
+This repository is deprecated and no longer maintained**

+⚠️ Status: Archived

+This version of the project is no longer being updated.
+I'm currently focusing on a completely rewritten version of the application where:

+🔄 Full architecture overhaul

+🎯 All known bugs fixed and performance improvements implemented

+🖌️ UI/UX refresh while maintaining original visual identity

+🔧 New features added and security enhancements

+---

 **MangaNotes** is a convenient app for searching and saving manga information.
 Users can find their favorite titles, track reading progress, and create personalized lists of favorites.
 Thanks to account synchronization, your library is accessible from any device.

 ## Overview and Interface